 Cayo Exclusive Resort & Spa (Plaka)

-New 5-star resort in a quiet location above Plaka with a fascinating view of Spinalonga and the surrounding bay.
-The rooms are ultra-modern, the service standard is high and the well-kept grounds exude feel-good character.
-Proud price for exclusivity on a holiday in Crete.
+A new 5-star resort in a quiet location above Plaka with a stunning view of Spinalonga and the surrounding bay.
+The rooms are ultra-modern, the service is top-notch, and the well-maintained grounds exude a sense of well-being.
+A hefty price tag for exclusivity on your Crete vacation.

 ➲ Book Cayo Exclusive Resort & Spa*